fachrysann/Uber_fare_prediction/README.md

 ## 🚖 Project Description

 This project focuses on **Uber Inc.**, the world's largest taxi company.
 The main goal is to **predict the fare amount** for future transactions using machine learning models.
-Since Uber serves millions of customers daily, accurate fare estimation is crucial for managing data efficiently,
-enhancing customer experience, and generating valuable business insights.
+Since Uber serves millions of customers daily, accurate fare estimation is crucial for managing data efficiently, enhancing customer experience, and generating valuable business insights.

+---

+## 🚀 Approach

+For this project, the prediction task is handled using **XGBoost**, a powerful gradient boosting algorithm well-suited for regression problems.

+Instead of simply calculating a straight-line (Euclidean) distance between the pickup and dropoff points, I utilized **OSMnx** to extract the actual road network and compute the **true driving route**.
+This allows the model to use more realistic and precise distance features, since real-world routes often differ significantly from a straight line.

+By incorporating accurate route distances along with other trip features, the resulting model achieves **higher accuracy and better generalization**, making the fare prediction more reliable compared to using naive distance measures.

 ---